khalid-kifayat/gemini-project-ideas-generator/README.md

 ## Access the App

-You can access the app [here](https://geminiprojectgenerator.streamlit.app/).
+You can access the app; (https://project-ideas.streamlit.app/).

 ## Instructions